Trump, Democrats offer dueling arguments on impeachment

 The Senate trial is unlikely to lead to Trump’s ouster, as no Republican senators have voiced support for doing so.

-The Trump lawyers, in their document, argued that Trump acted at all times with full constitutional legal authority, the sources said.
+The Trump lawyers, in their document, argued that Trump acted at all times with full constitutional legal authority, said one of three sources close to Trump’s legal team who briefed reporters on a conference call on Saturday.

-“We will take the facts head on and we believe that the facts will prove, and have proven, that the president did absolutely nothing wrong,” said one of the sources.
+“We will take the facts head on and we believe that the facts will prove, and have proven, that the president did absolutely nothing wrong,” the source said.

 Reporting by Steve Holland and Patricia Zengerle; Editing by Paul Simao and Chizu Nomiyama